drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *only* misplaced
 Bryan Garner argues that "The word *only* is probably misplaced more often than any other modifier," and Mignon Fogarty calls *only* "the most insidious misplaced modifier."
 Where *only* goes can radically alter the meaning of the sentence.
 See [the five examples here](http://www.shearsoneditorial.com/2012/02/adverb-placement-predominantly-mainly-mostly/).
 See also [Garner's advice](http://www.lawprose.org/lawprose-lesson-129-placement-of-only/).
 Read your writing aloud and ask yourself where the *only* should be placed to emphasize what you really meant to emphasize.
 #### *over time* vs. *overtime*
-*Over time* is an adverb phrase and means "over a period of time" or "gradually."
-"Overtime" is a noun; it names what hourly employees can collect if asked to work extra hours or what happens if a sporting contest (say, a basketball game) isn't resolved during regulation time.
+*Over time* is an adverb phrase and means "over a period of time" or "gradually." *Overtime* is a noun; it names what hourly employees can collect if asked to work extra hours or what happens if a sporting contest (say, a basketball game) isn't resolved during regulation time.

 # P